High Abbotside: Economy

 The main occupations in the parish are farming and tourism.
 In the past the area was known for lead mining and remnants can still be found in the hillsides of the parish.
 Most notable of this industry is the Sargill Ore Heath Lead Smelt Mill on North Rigg near to the Sargill Lead Mine.
 This has been designated an Ancient Scheduled Monument.

 Religion

 The church of St Mary the Virgin and St John in Hardraw was built in 1879–81 in place of an earlier building from the 18th-century date.
 The registers begin in 1749.
-There is a small disused church situated in the hamlet of Lunds which is a Grade II listed building.
+Lunds Church is a small disused church situated in the hamlet of Lunds which is a Grade II listed building.
 There also used to be a Methodist chapel in Sedbusk.